Tykky/Raytracer/Documentation/specification.md

 ## Time complexity

 The true time complexity of ray tracing / ray casting algorithm is unkown, at least according to paper from 1997.
-It is believed to be sub-linear in most cases O(log N), where N is number of primitives (polygons, triangles) in the secene.
+It is believed to be sub-linear in most cases O(log N), where N is number of primitives (polygons, triangles) in the scene.

 ## References